brianjbayer/sample-login-geb-spock/README.md

 ### Minimal Requirements
 * By default, tests will use the headless HtmlUnit browser

+NOTE: WIP: LAST TEST CURRENTLY FAILS IN HTMLUNIT

 To run with specific browser drivers, look in the GebConfig.groovy file for any configured environments and pass the value to your maven command using the 'geb.env' command line argument.

-NOTE: CURRENTLY FIREFOX NO LONGER WORKS - UPDATING

 **Example:**
 `mvn clean test -Dgeb.env=chrome